Egg Harbor in Door County, Wisconsin — The American Midwest (Great Lakes)

 • Mackinac boats on Washington Island, (Photo credit: Dennis Jenesen)

 • The Alpine Resort, circa 1930.
 It is still owned and operated by the Bertschinger family.
 (Photo credit: The Alpine Resort)

 Location.
 45° 2.975′ N, 87° 16.852′ W. Marker is in Egg Harbor, Wisconsin, in Door County.
 Marker is at the intersection of Horseshoe Bay Road and Egg Harbor Road (State Highway 42), on the right when traveling south on Horseshoe Bay Road.
+Marker is located in a small plaza and bicycle parking area, just south of the intersection.
 Touch for map.
-Marker is located in a small plaza and bicycle parking area, just south of the intersection.
 Marker is at or near this postal address: 7821 Horseshoe Bay Road, Egg Harbor WI 54209, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Cupola House (about 700 feet away, measured in a direct line); Halfway to the North Pole (approx. 4 miles away); Zion Evangelical Lutheran Church (approx. 4.1 miles away); The Thorp Cabin (approx. 5.6 miles away); The Alexander Noble House (approx. 5.7 miles away); Shorelines and Sedge Meadows (approx. 6.3 miles away); The Episcopal Church of the Holy Nativity (approx. 6.4 miles away); a different marker also named Halfway to the North Pole (approx. 6.4 miles away).
 Touch for a list and map of all markers in Egg Harbor.

 More about this marker.
 This marker consists of two large, rectangular, composite plaques, mounted at eye-level, on the north-facing side of a heavy duty wooden-frame kiosk.